learnbyexample/Ruby_Scripting/chapters/Control_structures.md

 ## <a name="while"></a>while

-* while loop allows us to execute code until a condition is satisfied
+* `while` loop allows us to execute code as long as the given boolean expression evaluates to `true`
+    * use `until` keyword instead of `while` to loop as long as boolean expression evaluates to `false`

 ```ruby
 #!/usr/bin/env ruby